-As a new school year approaches, I have lots of things on my mind as a teacher.
-One of them is always, “How will I help the kids make new friends and work together as a team?”
-Building a classroom community is one big way to do just that!
+As you begin planning your fall activities for preschoolers to start the new school year, it’s important to consider building a classroom community.
+It’s a a great way to help students make new friends and work together as a team.
 Even better, teachers, kids, AND families can work together to build community in the classroom (thus modeling how to work as a team)!

 what is a classroom community?